sljur/Super_Scouts/project_documentation/deliverable_2_requirements.md

 - As a group member I want to be able to join a group created by my leader so that I can keep up on group activities
 - This should take around a week to acomplish

-### Calendar: Moderatly Important Estimated Time: 2 weeks
+### Calendar: Moderatly Important, Estimated Time: 2 weeks

  - As a group leader I want to be able to input events so members know when to meet. <br>
  - As a group member, I want to be able to check what events are upcoming so I can organize my schedule.
 Priority Level:Estimated Time:<br>

-### Progression Tracker: Mildly Important Estimated Time: 1 week
+### Progression Tracker: Mildly Important, Estimated Time: 1 week

  - As a group leader, I want to put tasks that lead to milestones for each member, so I am able to cater to each member's track.
  - As a group member, I want to be able to notify my group leader of a task completion, so they can close the task if they haven't already.

+### Messaging: Very Important, Estimated Time: 2-3 Weeks
+- As a group leader, I want to be able to communicate with the group members so that everyone is informed.
+- As a group member, I want to be able to communicate with the group leader and other group members so that I know about events and other details.

 ## 8. Issue Tracker